Sam Houston Bearkats football: Bowers Stadium (1986–present)

-Bowers Stadium, formerly Bearkat Stadium (1986–1989), is currently home to both Sam Houston Football and the Track and Field programs beginning with the 1986 season.
+Bowers Stadium, formerly Bearkat Stadium (1986–1989), is currently home to both Sam Houston football and track and field programs, beginning with the 1986 season.
 Bowers Stadium has a capacity of 14,000.
 However, 16,148 fans packed Bowers Stadium in 1994 to watch Alcorn State led by NFL bound quarterback Steve McNair in a 48–23 SAM HOUSTON victory on regional ABC-TV.

 Shell Energy Stadium (2025)

 Due to renovations at Bowers Stadium, specifically the construction of a new press box, the Bearkats are playing their 2025 home games at Shell Energy Stadium in Houston, home of Major League Soccer's Houston Dynamo FC and the National Women's Soccer League's Houston Dash.
 Going into the 2025 season, the Bearkats had played 47 games in Houston, although only one had been at the venue now known as Shell Energy Stadium.
 According to the Sam Houston athletic administration, the temporary move "allows Sam Houston Athletics to offer expanded fan amenities and a full gameday experience which would not be possible in a reduced-capacity Bowers Stadium during the renovation process."